stefanZorcic/scaling-book/training.md

 * Data parallelism and FSDP become comms bound when the $$\text{batch size per shard} < C / W$$, the arithmetic intensity of the network.
 For ICI this is 2,550 and for DCN this is 75,000.
 This can be increased with more parallel axes.

-* Model parallelism becomes comms bound when $$\lvert Y\rvert > F / 2550$$. **This is around 8-16 way for most models.** This is independent of the batch size.
+* Tensor parallelism becomes comms bound when $$\lvert Y\rvert > F / 2550$$. **This is around 8-16 way for most models.** This is independent of the batch size.

-* Mixed FSDP + model parallelism allows us to drop the batch size to as low as $$2 \cdot 2550^2 / F \approx 400$$.
-This is fairly close to the point (~200) where we become HBM bandwidth bound anyway.
+* Mixed FSDP + tensor parallelism allows us to drop the batch size to as low as $$2550^2 / 2F \approx 100$$.
+This is remarkably low.

 * Data parallelism across pods requires a minimum batch size per pod of roughly 75,000 before becoming DCN-bound.

 * Basically, if your batch sizes are big or your model is small, things are simple.
-You can either do data parallelism or FSDP \+ data parallelism across DCN.
+You can either do data parallelism or FSDP + data parallelism across DCN.
 The middle section is where things get interesting.

 ## Some Problems to Work